Dev guideAPI Reference

 Note

-For a full side-by-side comparison of the Full Stack (legacy) and Feature Experimentation refer to our user documentation page on Migration Examples.
+For a full side-by-side comparison of the Full Stack Experimentation (legacy) and Feature Experimentation refer to our user documentation page on migration examples.

 Experiments and Features into one tab

-The Experiments and Features tabs have been replaced with one Flags tab.
-This is the central dashboard for your Flags and their Rules which support targeted deliveries and experiments within an Environment in your project.
-Everything starts with a Flag, whether running an experiment or just rolling out a feature.
+The Experiments and Features tabs were replaced with one Flags tab.
+This is the central dashboard for your flags and their rules which support targeted deliveries and experiments within an environment in your project.
+Everything starts with a flag, whether running an experiment or rolling out a feature.

 Experiments tab